 If it’s been a while, you’ll want to refresh yourself on good form and proper breathing.
-You may even want to take some lessons before using the pool as your workout location if you’ve never swum before or if it’s been a really long time.
+You may even want to start with lessons if you’ve never swum before or if it’s been a really long time.
+Check with the pool where you plan to work out – it’s likely they offer lessons.
 Remember that you have a variety of stroke options available to you, including freestyle, backstroke, breaststroke, butterfly, and so forth.

-Just like you’re asking for an injury and a less than ideal performance if you start a run without a proper warm-up, you need to warm-up before your swim workout.
+Just as you’re asking for an injury and a less-than-ideal performance if you start a run without a proper warm-up, you need to warm-up before your swim workout.
 Swim a lap or two at an easy pace before you get going.

-You’ll want to be especially kind to yourself the first couple times that you go for a swim workout.
-You need your body time to get adjusted to swimming, as it’s different from running.
+Be especially kind to yourself the first couple times you go for a swim.
+Your body needs time to get adjusted to swimming, as it’s different from running.

 Be Aware of Your Injury

-While you are not pounding the pavement in the pool and swimming is very low stress on the body, you don’t want to unintentionally aggravate an injury.
+Swimming is very low stress on the body, and while you are not pounding the pavement in the pool, you don’t want to unintentionally aggravate your injury.
 For example, don’t use your feet to push off a starting board if you have an injury in your foot!

-If the location of your injury starts to hurt, you might want to take a pause to see how your stroke style might be impacting it and switch to another stroke so that you’re not making it worse.
+If the location of your injury starts to hurt, you might want to take a pause to see how your stroke style might be impacting it.
+Switch to another stroke if necessary so that you’re not making it worse.
 Finally, remember that it’s not a competition.
 This is for recovery time, so don’t overdo it!

-While you probably have all the running gear someone needs to have down to a T, you’re probably less certain about swimming gear.
+While you probably have running gear down to a T, you’re probably less certain about swimming gear.
 Here are some suggestions.

 At the bare minimum (no pun intended!), you’ll need at least these two items—a suit and goggles.
 And you’ll want to make sure that you have a good pair of goggles because you don’t want water getting into your eyes.
 That will impact your ability to get a good workout in.